sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 ---
 ## Build and run the application

-Change into the source code directory of the app.
+Change into the source code directory of the application.

 ```
 cd flask-vote-app